Commission on Economy and Efficiency: Founding and purpose

-The Commission, like the Keep Commission, was established to study and propose more efficient methods of organization and reform.
+The commission, like the Keep Commission, was established to study and propose more efficient methods of organization and reform.
 Its primary purpose was the study of a budget for the national government but its other purposes included looking at department or agency jurisdiction, personnel practices, accounting and finance procedures, and business practices.

 Taft learned from Roosevelt's efforts with the Keep Commission, which had its reforms largely ignored by Congress, to involve Congress up front to have its reforms embraced.
-He therefore received approval from Congress prior to forming the commission and received a series of appropriations to fund the Commissions work.
+He therefore received approval from Congress prior to forming the commission and received a series of appropriations to fund the commission's work.

-The Commission was headed by legendary member of the New York Bureau of Municipal Research, Frederick Cleveland, who was already famous by this time for creating one of the first municipal budgets for New York City.
+The commission was headed by legendary member of the New York Bureau of Municipal Research, Frederick Cleveland, who was already famous by this time for creating one of the first municipal budgets for New York City.
 New York City was the largest government in the United States by expenditures at the time.
 The other members of the commission were William Willoughby, Judge Walter Warwick, Frank Goodnow, and Harvey Chase.
 The Congressional legislation also provided for a Board of Referees and a Board of Experts.

 National budget

 Since the end of the 19th century, the federal government was running deficits because of a weak tax base and pent up demand for services.
-Therefore, the primary purpose of the Commission was to develop a better method for providing for a more rationalized budget system.
+Therefore, the primary purpose of the commission was to develop a better method for providing for a more rationalized budget system.

-The members of the Commission brought their work from the New York Bureau of Municipal Research and began applying it to the national government.
-From their early studies of the federal government and previous experience of creating the New York budget, the Commission published The Need for a National Budget, a report calling for the federal government to create a national budget.
+The members of the commission brought their work from the New York Bureau of Municipal Research and began applying it to the national government.
+From their early studies of the federal government and previous experience of creating the New York budget, the commission published The Need for a National Budget, a report calling for the federal government to create a national budget.

-The Commission was not content to create a document which just explained the idea of the federal executive budget.
-Willoughby and Taft went against the expressed opinion of Congress that the President had the right to deliver any information to Congress in any way that the President chose.
-President Taft submitted to Congress the first consolidated federal budget in the form that the Commission had created in 1913.
+The commission was not content to create a document which just explained the idea of the federal executive budget.
+Willoughby and Taft went against the expressed opinion of Congress that the president had the right to deliver any information to Congress in any way that the president chose.
+President Taft submitted to Congress the first consolidated federal budget in the form that the commission had created in 1913.
 This would be President Taft's last official act of state.
 While Congress generally ignored Taft's budget, the budget idea was firmly established.

-Legacy of the Commission
+Legacy of the commission

 Like most major governmental reforms, the main purposes and recommendation were contested and not immediately acted upon.
-Besides some reforms that could be acted upon administratively, the Commission has had two major, lasting legacies.
+Besides some reforms that could be acted upon administratively, the commission has had two major, lasting legacies.